Fresh home roasted coffee from around the world awaits you each morning along with a thick slice of my freshly baked artisan bread.

 This is a charming, bright, and sunny apartment with views of the Boston skyline.
-Roslindale Village is a quiet section of Boston with a lively and charming village square that has many fine restaurants, coffee shops, market, specialty shops, and farmer's market on Saturdays from June through October.
+Roslindale Village is a quiet section of Boston (email hidden)ly and charming village square that has many fine restaurants, coffee shops, market, specialty shops, and farmer's market on Saturdays from June through October.

 This room is perfect for anyone considering a long term stay.
-The last two stays here were for 3 months each.
+It's not unusual for guests to stay for one month or more.
 Though the room is small the adjacent living room, for the most part, is yours to relax, watch tv, or browse the internet on your computer.
+This room was created by knocking down one of the walls in order to open up the front of the house.
+It is an "alcove" off the living room separated from the rest of the house by blackout curtains.
 There is plenty of storage for whatever you bring.
 Public transportation into and out of Boston is very convenient.
-It's what I use and I prefer it over driving.
-If your stay is for one month or more then I will arrange to meet you at the airport or train station and return you there when you depart.
+It's what I use and it's faster than driving and parking.
+If your stay is for one month or more I will arrange to meet you at the airport or train station and return you there when you depart.

 I have just recently joined the movement away from cable tv and I get 27 channels in HD through an antenna.
 I do have internet with Netflix streaming via a Roku box that provides many alternative sources of tv entertainment.
 If you are spending the evening here I invite you to share a movie with me.
 Wifi is provided throughout the house.